 A plaintiff may recover damages even if he or she partly contributed to his or her injuries.
 Florida courts do not bar a plaintiff from recovering damages under these circumstances, but they will limit compensation to the extent that a plaintiff is at fault for his or her injuries.

 If you can establish a defendant’s liability in your case, you may potentially recover damages for your brain injury.
 Your recoverable damages may include compensation for your medical care and treatment, any lost wages or loss of earning capacity, property damage, and pain and suffering.
-You must file your Florida personal injury claim within four years from the date the accident occurred.
+You must file your brain injury claim within four years from the date the accident occurred.

-The North Tampa brain injury attorneys at Holliday Karatinos Law Firm, PLLC have over 50 years of combined legal practice experience.
+The brain injury attorneys at Holliday Karatinos Law Firm, PLLC have over 50 years of combined legal practice experience.
 Our boutique personal injury law firm offers seasoned legal representation to accident victims with catastrophic injuries.
 Whether you were injured in a motor vehicle crash or any other type of accident, our firm is dedicated to providing our clients with case-specific representation.
 We can advise you on your legal rights and aggressively pursue your claim for compensation.
 We work with individuals and families in Brooksville, Lutz, North Tampa, Spring Hill, Hillsborough, Pasco, and other nearby counties.
-Call us at (866) 597-0009 or contact us online to schedule a free, no-obligation consultation today.
+Call us or contact us online to schedule a free, no-obligation consultation today.